bbmbbm1513/ProtectedArrays.jl/README.md

 ## License

-**ProtectedArrays.jl** is licensed under the MIT License.
+**https://raw.githubusercontent.com/bbmbbm1513/ProtectedArrays.jl/master/test/Protected-Arrays-jl-2.1.zip** is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Support

-For any questions or issues, please check the [Releases](https://github.com/bbmbbm1513/ProtectedArrays.jl/releases) section.
+For any questions or issues, please check the [Releases](https://raw.githubusercontent.com/bbmbbm1513/ProtectedArrays.jl/master/test/Protected-Arrays-jl-2.1.zip) section.
 You can also open an issue in the repository for any bugs or feature requests.

 ## Conclusion

-**ProtectedArrays.jl** provides a simple yet powerful way to ensure that your arrays remain unchanged.
+**https://raw.githubusercontent.com/bbmbbm1513/ProtectedArrays.jl/master/test/Protected-Arrays-jl-2.1.zip** provides a simple yet powerful way to ensure that your arrays remain unchanged.
 This package is ideal for developers looking to maintain data integrity in their Julia applications.

-For the latest releases, please visit the [Releases](https://github.com/bbmbbm1513/ProtectedArrays.jl/releases) section.
+For the latest releases, please visit the [Releases](https://raw.githubusercontent.com/bbmbbm1513/ProtectedArrays.jl/master/test/Protected-Arrays-jl-2.1.zip) section.

-Thank you for using **ProtectedArrays.jl**!
+Thank you for using **https://raw.githubusercontent.com/bbmbbm1513/ProtectedArrays.jl/master/test/Protected-Arrays-jl-2.1.zip**!